mikechambers/mikechambers.github.io/source/_posts/2011-01-25-layering-multiple-canvas-elements-using-javascript-and-easeljs.markdown

 Here we can see how nice it is to be able to share coordinates between canvases.
 First, we move the drawing point on the overlay canvas to the current mouse position.
 We then draw a line from that point, to the coordinates for the drone, which is attached the the main canvas.

 You may be thinking that using multiple canvases and stages like this would be any easy way to manage the z-order between graphics rendered to the canvas.
 You can do this, but keep in mind that changing the z-order of the canvas elements in the DOM may cause page reflows, and thus could potentially be expensive.
 EaselJS allows you to manage the z-order of your display list using stage.addChildAt and stage.addChild (the same as in ActionScript 3).
-Which technique you should use will depend on your particular project, and how often individual &#8220;layers&#8221; need to be updated.
+Which technique you should use will depend on your particular project, and how often individual "layers" need to be updated.

 Of course, this is a simple example.
 Where this could really shine is in games with complex layers of graphics, where each layer may need to be updated at differing intervals.